CubeVic/My_notes/docs/APIs/Google/sheets/google_sheet_read.md

 In this case, the request use is [spreadsheets.values.batchUpdate](https://developers.google.com/sheets/api/reference/rest/v4/spreadsheets.values/batchUpdate)

-The request must be `BatchUpdateValuesRequest` object, this object will contain the `ValueInputOption` and a list of `ValueRange` this will make more sense with an example:
+The request must be `BatchUpdateValuesRequest` object, this object will contain the `ValueInputOption` and a list of `ValueRange`, an example:

 ```python
 def write_range(gservice: gsheet_resource):